MatheusAntonioF/simple-chat/README.md

 3. Clone API repository

-I could be used some tool to mock the api, like [mirageJS](https://miragejs.com/) but because of some issues with typescript I choose to develop a api from scratch.
+I could be used some tool to mock the api, like [mirageJS](https://miragejs.com/) but because of some issues with typescript I choose to develop a api from scratch(click [here](https://github.com/MatheusAntonioF/simple-chat-api) to see the repository).
 You can clone the api repository:

 ```bash
 git clone https://github.com/MatheusAntonioF/simple-chat-api.git